Matthew Urwin

 A person in a suit holding an old computer with a the letters "AI" displayed on a pink screen.
 The background is darker pink with blue squares and a green circle surrounding the person.

-The United States spends more than any other country in the world on AI development and infrastructure, yet Pew Research found that Americans are more concerned than excited about the AI — with deregulation and job loss topping the list of concerns.
+The United States spends more than any other country in the world on AI development and infrastructure, yet Pew Research found that Americans are more worried than excited — with deregulation and job loss topping the list of concerns.

 Phone with a black screen and the white OpenAI logo displayed.
 The background is blue that blends into purple, with the OpenAI logo in white again.